It4innovations/hyperqueue/docs/jobs/resources.md

 ## Worker resources

-Each worker have one or mores resources attached.
+Each worker has one or mores resources attached.
 Each resource is a **resource pool** identified by a name.
-A resource pool represents some resources provided by a worker; each task can then ask for a part of resources contained in that pool.
+A resource pool represents some resources provided by a worker; each task can then ask for a part of the resources contained in that pool.

-There are two kind of resource pools:
+There are two kinds of resource pools:

 * **Indexed pool**: This pool represents an enumerated set of resources represented by strings.
 Each resource has its own identity.
 Tasks do not ask for specific values from the set, they just specify